 A timeless symbol of the United States of America – and of freedom itself, the iconic Liberty Bell has a fascinating history – and is a must-see on your Philly Itinerary.
 Commissioned in London in 1752, the bell was cast to hang in the tower of the Pennsylvania State House.
 The bell was inscribed with the quote: Proclaim LIBERTY Throughout all the Land unto all the Inhabitants Thereof.”
 However, at first ring, the bell cracked.

 The bell was melted, recast and re-inscribed by locals Pass and Stow, but the bell produced a horrid sound…and had to be re-cast, yet again.
 Years later, on July 8, 1776, the Liberty Bell was rung to celebrate the first reading of the Declaration of Independence.

-The Liberty Bell is now housed in the Liberty Bell Center, which is free to visit (no ticket required).
+The Liberty Bell is now housed in the Liberty Bell Center, which is free to visit (no ticket required), which makes it one of the fun things to do in Philly even if you are on a budget.
 Exhibits inside the center tell the story of the bell and visitors are able to see the bell on display.

 National Constitution Center

 If your interest in the formation of the US has been piqued, consider including a visit to the National Constitution Center in your plan of what to do in Philadelphia in 1 day.
 Through interactive displays, the museum details the creation of the United States Constitution in a fun and informative way.

 Pro Tip: Guests could easily spend the better part of the day inside the museum.
 If history is the main focus of your one-day trip in Philadelphia, then the museum will likely be a highlight.
 However, if you want an overall tour of Philadelphia in one day, we recommend skipping the museum in favor of other sights.

 Where to Eat Lunch on Your One Day in Philly